Related Post: Wabakimi’s Top 6 Spots To Paddle By – Our Favourites

 As mentioned above, the Chuck Ryan posts on the trip he and Dave Phillips did in 2009 inspired our route.
 We ran off a copy of the day-by-day descriptions and found that on most days we did not have the same high-water, bad-weather conditions they had.
 You can find the posts here.

 The Canoeing Ontario’s Rivers book is worth looking for.
 The writers provide excellent natural history background and outline a three-week canoe trip that would take you from the CN tracks near Collins to Fort Hope via the Misehkow.
 Toronto residents with a public library card can click here to place a hold on one of the two copies in the system.
 The book is also available on the Internet Archive website.
 Finally, you can access a pdf file of the chapter here.

 So Where Are the Pictographs?

-The Canoe Atlas of the Little North (click the tile for more info) is the ultimate coffee table book for anyone interested in the canoe routes of the vast area from James Bay to the eastern shores of Lake Winnipeg.
+The Canoe Atlas of the Little North (click the title for more info) is the ultimate coffee table book for anyone interested in the canoe routes of the vast area from James Bay to the eastern shores of Lake Winnipeg.
 It has some info on the Misehkow, based on trips the authors themselves or other paddlers may have done.
 It also mentions a pictograph site on the Misehkow.
-Well, we may have seen a lot of moose on the Misehkow but pictographs – uh-uh!
+Well, we may have seen a lot of moose on the Misehkow, but pictographs – uh-uh!